rackerlabs/rackspace-how-to/content/rackspace-email/create-an-spf-policy.md

     | :---: | :---: | :---: | :---: |
     | TXT | @ | **v=spf1 include:emailsrvr.com ~all** | 3600 |

-3. Before saving changes, decide how you would like to enforce SPF failures.
+3. Decide how you would like to enforce SPF failures.

     - `~all` will result in a soft fail(Not authorized, but not explicitly unauthorized).
     - `-all` will result in a hard fail(Unauthorized).
     - `?all` is neutral(As if there is no policy at all).

+   Enter your choice after **v=spf1 include:emailsrvr.com**, and then save your changes.

-4. Authorize additional mail servers that you utilize by adding their IP or server name just after **include:**.
+4. Authorize additional mail servers by adding their IP or server name after **include:**.

     - For example: